LukasWoodtli/WebPage/pelican/content/object_databases.md

 ### Transparent Layer

 - language centric
+- usually used by developer
+- code is injected to application code
 - build on top of fundamental layer
 - package `com.versant.trans`
 - Java classes are mapped to objects in fundamental layer